kazurayam/Processing50000/README.md

 ### Test Case

 The following is the "actual test case".
 I wrote it intensionally simple to make it easy to understand.
-You can whatever tests using any `WebUI.xxxxx` keywords as you like here.
+You can implement whatever tests using `WebUI.xxxxx` keywords as you like here.

 This test case expects 2 variables `seq` and `data` are supplied by the caller.